calsaviour/sudoku/README.md

 ## Next steps

-I'm generally happy with how this game turned out.
+I'm happy with how this game turned out.
 I think the choice of structure made it easy to work quickly, and would make it easy to continue iterating if this were an ongoing project.

 If I had unlimited time, a couple of things I'd like to improve are:

 - If this were a real product, game difficulty should be selectable.
-- The board generator takes advantage of the fact that you can shuffle a known sudoku solution board following [certain constraints](http://dryicons.com/blog/2009/08/14/a-simple-algorithm-for-generating-sudoku-puzzles/) and arrive at a new board.
+- The board generator takes advantage of the fact that you can shuffle a known sudoku board following [certain constraints](http://dryicons.com/blog/2009/08/14/a-simple-algorithm-for-generating-sudoku-puzzles/) and arrive at a new board.
 It then removes values until the game is appropriately difficult.
-It would be interesting to try generating the board from scratch using a backtracking algorithm (though that may be less performant than the pseudo-random solution I implemented).
+The result is great for game play, but it would be fun to try generating the board from scratch using a backtracking algorithm (though that may be less performant than the pseudo-random solution I implemented).
+- The validation algorithms are largely non-optimized.
+I decided that for a board where n=9^2, the difference between O(n^2) and O(nlog(n)) didn't matter much and I used naive implementations for most of the validation.

 # License